microsoft/CloudAdoptionFramework/asc-onboarding/README.md

 - **policies\ASC-Enable-AzureDefender-for-Servers.json**: Enables standard pricing for VMs in ASC.
 - **policies\ASC-Enable-SecurityContacts.json**: Enables and configures security contact information in ASC.

+A full list of built-in policies available in azure can be found [here](https://github.com/Azure/azure-policy)

 ## Templates

 ### templates\deploy-asc.json